vivaria/edisonrul.ing/docs/source/cards/m/moray-of-greed.md

 ### Card Rulings

 Return 2 WATER monsters from your hand to your Deck and draw 3 cards.
-●Returning 2 WATER monsters to the Deck is an effect, not a cost.
+*   Returning 2 WATER monsters to the Deck is an effect, not a cost.
-●If you have less than 2 WATER monsters in hand when this card resolves, it resolves without effect.
+*   If you have less than 2 WATER monsters in hand when this card resolves, it resolves without effect.